"When you say yes to others, make sure you are not saying no to yourself."

 Pushover

 The Pushover is what happens when mercy loses its ground in justice.
 He enables harmful behavior through too much understanding.
 He avoids needed confrontations to keep peace.
-He mistakes kindness for enabling and confuses mercy with avoiding accountability.
+He mistakes kindness for enabling and confuses mercy with dodging accountability.

 The Mature Peacemaker stands on two pillars: justice and mercy.
 The Pushover has kept only one.
 He has mercy without backbone, boundaries, or truth-telling.
 His compassion has become collapse because it has no structure.